Please update the form to fix the errors and resubmit.

 This is the most difficult to combat because if left unaddressed, the burnout can worsen and become persistent and perhaps even permanent irritability in the workplace.

-If the employee is overworked without seeing any benefits or fruitful returns, it can also cause burnouts.
+If the employee is overworked without seeing any benefits or fruitful returns, it can also cause burnout.
 This can lead to anger, a sarcastic and irritable attitude, and more.

-Another work-related cause of burnouts can be lack of recognition.
-It really takes a blow to the employees’ self esteem when they work very hard for your approval and their efforts go unnoticed.
+Another work-related cause of burnout can be a lack of recognition.
+It really takes a blow to the employees’ self-esteem when they work very hard for your approval, and their efforts go unnoticed.

-On the other hand, guidelines and scope of work that is unclear can also lead to frustration and when mistakes are made consistently due to miscommunication in this area, burnouts are more likely to happen.
+On the other hand, guidelines and the scope of work that is unclear can also lead to frustration.
+When mistakes are made consistently due to miscommunication in this area, burnouts are more likely to happen.

 As you may have noticed, the work environment and leadership have a direct impact on an employee’s mental health and well-being.
 In order to nip employee burnout in the bud once and for all, you need to find out the reasons behind it.